-- (1) a sample has to be recorded, or... - (2) a sample has to be loaded from disk, be it microSD or USB.
+(1) a sample has to be recorded, or...

 Record New Sample - If you want to record a sample, the very first step is to make sure that you have the correct bank and sample pad selected.
 For this example, we will use Bank B, Sample 1.
 As such, B1 is displayed in the upper-left corner of both views near the top of the following page.